-Computershare Trust Company of Canada, has been appointed as the trustee of the Fund (the "Trustee") pursuant to an amended and restated trust agreement dated as of November 24, 2010, as further amended and restated on January 7, 2011 and July 15, 2011, and as further amended and restated on February 24, 2012 and as further amended on August 26, 2013 (the "Trust Agreement").
+Computershare Trust Company of Canada, has been appointed as the trustee of the Fund (the "Trustee") pursuant to an amended and restated trust agreement dated as of November 24, 2010, as further amended and restated as of June 30, 2025 (the "Trust Agreement").
 In its capacity as trustee, the Trustee is responsible for the business of the Fund and must carry out the terms of the Trust Agreement.
 The Trustee may resign as trustee of the Fund by giving sixty (60) days prior written notice to Unitholders.
 If a successor trustee can be found and agrees to accept the appointment, such successor trustee will assume the duties and obligations of the incumbent trustee within the relevant period.
 If a successor trustee cannot be found or is not appointed by investors in accordance with the provisions of the Trust Agreement, then the Fund will be terminated at the expiry of the relevant period.